North Seattle College: Academics

 NSC programs include academic degrees, college prep and transfer, cross-disciplinary, continuing and senior adult education programs.
 NSC is also home to the Watch Technology Institute, the only two-year program in the art of Swiss watchmaking and technology in the western United States.

 NSC also provides Running Start, where high school juniors and seniors can take college classes to earn high school credits as well as college credits.

 Since 2010, as part of a new Washington State educational initiative, North Seattle College began offering Bachelor of Applied Science (BAS) degree programs to students that have previously completed a two-year degree.

 Campus

 The North Seattle College main campus occupies 62 acre, including 11 acre of environmentally sensitive wetlands, in the Licton Springs/North College Park neighborhood of the Northgate district of Seattle.
-Located at 9600 College Way North, the campus is 5 mi north of the city center and is easily accessed from Interstate 5 and several King County Metro bus routes.
+Located at 9600 College Way North, the campus is 5 mi north of the city center and is easily accessed from Interstate 5, several King County Metro bus routes, and Northgate Station of the Link 1 Line via a dedicated pedestrian bridge over I-5.

 NSC campus consists of various academic, athletics & supporting facilities: